webzakimbo/bcome-read-the-docs/docs/source/metadata/metadata-framework.rst

 .. meta::
-   :description lang=en: The metadata framework
+   :description lang=en: The Metadata Framework.

 The Metadata Framework
 ======================